 The visual effects are stunning.
 There’s never even a hint of obvious CGI or greenscreen work.
 It all looks completely real and completely alien at the same time as McBride ventures further and further beyond where any human has ever gone.

 Ad Astra’s use of current technology and settings we learn about in elementary school heightens everything about it.
 This isn’t a galaxy far, far away full of infinite possibilities, this is our own cold, empty backyard.
 Space travel isn’t a zip through slipspace aboard the Enterprise.
 It’s a long, dark journey in a big tube that is the only thing separating you from the abyss.

 There’s a popular meme about our place in history in 2019 – “it was supposed to be space travel.”
-The idea is, when we were younger, we couldn’t wait for events as momentous as those in history books seemed to come back into the present, but now with our environment collapsing and the Watergate Scandal repeating itself, we regret the anticipation, saying it was supposed to be space travel.
+The idea is, when we were younger, we couldn’t wait for events as momentous as those in history books seemed to come back into the present, but now with our environment collapsing and some weird combination of the Watergate Scandal and the Holocaust repeating itself, we regret the anticipation, saying it was supposed to be space travel.
 Ad Astra is space travel, but it isn’t any easier.